jithujoshyjy/Cliver/SPEC.md

 ##### Object extend notation

-You can create a new object containing the intrincs of another one.
+You can create a new object containing the intrinsics of another one.

 ```julia
 # creating a new object from the StaticConstructor Object